 The formulary system makes choosing a plan challenging because it forces you to compare the medications you use across all plan formularies.
-If your medication is covered by a plan, it may be in a different tier than other plans and have different co-payment or coinsurance amounts.
-This is why checking exact costs on all of your medications is critical.
+If your medication is covered by a plan, it may be in a different tier than other plans and have a different copayment or coinsurance amounts.
+This is why checking the exact costs on all of your medications is critical.

 Your monthly premium is not a cost phase.
 You'll make this payment every month, regardless of the cost phase you're in.

 Your deductible is the first cost phase.
 This is the amount you'll pay at the pharmacy before cost-sharing begins.
 Some plans have a $0 deductible, but most have a deductible, up to the 2019 limit of $415.

 If you have minimal or no regular prescriptions, it's conceivable that you will never take advantage of your plan's cost-sharing benefit.
 That's simply the nature of insurance.
 When you need it most, you'll be happy to have it.